Celtikill/static-site/README.md

 - This is a demo pipeline, aimed at deploying a web presence via multi-account architecture.
 CloudFront and WAF (key security AWS Well Architected features) are managed with feature flags I generally leave off.
 - Since I'm not using CloudFront, TLS encryption (https) is not easily available, and not deployed.
+- Yes, I realize this is a security concern.
+Given the use case and threat model of this demo site, this is acceptable to me as an architect in cybersecurity.

 ## 🔄 Pipeline Status